 A great tip is to keep your sleeping patterns consistent.

-Try to get between 7-8 hours sleep a night, and you’ll be useful, but make sure it’s regularly.
-Changing your sleeping pattern can leave your body confused and can sometimes compensate by sleeping more one day if the day before you woke up tired.
+Try to get between 7-8 hours sleep a night, and you’ll be useful, but make sure it’s regular.
+Changing your sleeping pattern can leave your body confused and can sometimes compensate by sleeping more than one day if the day before you woke up tired.